-Under the JobKeeper Payment, businesses and not-for-profits significantly impacted by the Coronavirus outbreak will be able to access a wage subsidy from the Government to continue paying their employees.
-This assistance will help businesses to keep people in their jobs and re-start when the crisis is over.
+Under the JobKeeper Payment, businesses and not-for-profits significantly impacted by the Coronavirus outbreak are able to access a wage subsidy from the Government to continue paying their employees.
+This assistance is helping businesses to keep people in their jobs and re-start when the crisis is over.
 For employees, this means they can keep their job and earn an income.